 you do not take part in employment, self-employment, voluntary work, training or education courses which add up to more than 18.5 hours a week

 you do not live in a hospital, convalescent home or other similar institution

 You may be able to get Carer’s Benefit if you care for a child who qualifies for Domiciliary Care Allowance

 (DCA).
-You do not have to be the person who gets the allowance for the child to be the child’s carer.
+You do not have to be the person who gets the allowance for the child to be their carer.

 You can claim your payment in a single period or in separate periods for up to 104 weeks.
-If you claim Carer’s Benefit for less than six weeks in a row in any period, you must wait for a further six weeks before you can claim Carer’s Benefit to care for the same person again.
+If you claim Carer’s Benefit for less than 6 weeks in a row in any period, you must wait for a further 6 weeks before you can claim Carer’s Benefit to care for the same person again.